SinceWhenBro/mywebpage/README.md

 1. run npm install
 2. run npm start

-First attemptat a webpage, relevant in order to show improvement and contain content for future pages.
+Most recent attempt at webpage, relevant in order to show improvement and contain content for future pages.